MicrosoftDocs/windows-itpro-docs/windows/manage/configure-telemetry-in-your-organization.md

 Use this article to make informed decisions about how you can configure telemetry in your organization.
 Telemetry is a term that means different things to different people and organizations.
 For the purpose of this article, we discuss telemetry as system data that is uploaded by the Connected User Experience and Telemetry component.
 The telemetry data is used to keep Windows devices secure, and to help Microsoft improve the quality of Windows and Microsoft services.

 **Note**
-This article does not apply to System Center Configuration Manager, System Center Endpoint Protection, or System Center Data Protection Manager because those components use a different telemetry service than Windows and Windows Server
+This article does not apply to System Center Configuration Manager, System Center Endpoint Protection, or System Center Data Protection Manager because those components use a different telemetry service than Windows and Windows Server.

 It describes the types of telemetry we gather and the ways you can manage its telemetry.
 This article also lists some examples of how telemetry can provide you with valuable insights into your enterprise deployments, and how Microsoft uses the data to quickly identify and address issues affecting its customers.